konsumer/friendstar/NOTES.md

 - Get lost synth (well)
 - Friend them to get a new village music track?
 - 1 friend to open door.
-- BUG: get synth first, then meet, it deletes
-- BUG: synth should show in house after you talk to Inky (as an indicator you completed quest)

 ## Alijah